GreysonStalcup/pokeshort/README.md

 ```

 ### ToDo
-* Add landing page when using shortened URL -> On landing page, display pokemon and some flavor text about the pokemon for approx 5 seconds
+* ~~Add landing page when using shortened URL -> On landing page, display pokemon and some flavor text about the pokemon for approx 5 seconds~~
+* Mess with positioning of landing page
 * Remove unused wrappers
 * Fix CSS on Alert box